Mjolnir42/fbsd-jail-partition/README.md

 FreeBSD partitioned jails patch
 ===============================

-Trivial patch for the FreeBSD's `/etc/rc.d/jail` to add support for `mac_partition(4)` partitions.
+Trivial patch for FreeBSD's `/etc/rc.d/jail` to add support for `mac_partition(4)` partitions.

 It introduces a new per-jail variable in `rc.conf(5)`, similar